sontiktok/test-eranin/Readme.md

   Relational database.

 - **Sequelize**
-  ODM (Object Data Modeling) for MySQL in a Node.js environment.
+  ORM (Object-Relational Mapping) for MySQL in a Node.js environment.

 - **Nodemailer**
   Library for sending emails with Node.js.